BEST Resin For Countertops | TOP CHOICES For 2024

 Top Coat Glossy Finish - which will dry to a clear gloss

 If this is a name in the industry that you are not too familiar with, that's because it is relatively new, but it comes from a few familiar names you might have heard of.

 Promise Epoxy is the brand created from the coming together of Pro Marine Epoxy Resin and Incredible Solutions; 2 very prominent US-based epoxy resin companies.

 This epoxy is a 1:1 mixing ratio formula making it easy to mix together.
-It dries clear and glossy and is food safe once fully cured for incidental contact per FDA code 300.
+Once you have your mixed epoxy, it dries clear and glossy and is food safe once fully cured for incidental contact per FDA code 300.

 Here is what Promise has to say about their product:

 Excellence is a tool at your side with our high-performance Promise Table Top Epoxy Resin.
 Its proven formula, developed over decades, provides a smooth yet sturdy crystal-clear finish, maintained integrity over sharp corners, and excellent air release properties.
 These qualities make Promise Table Top Epoxy Resin ideal for numerous home décor and art-related projects.